DuguidLab/visiomode/docs/running-first-experiment.md

 ## Setting up the touchscreen module

 1. Power on the Raspberry Pi 4 and wait for the desktop to load.
+Make a note of the Pi's IP address, if this is not already known (see [the previous section](index.md)).

 2. Connect to the raspberry pi via SSH.
+    On Linux or MacOS, open a terminal and type the following.
+If you're on Windows, open a PowerShell terminal instead.
+    ```bash
+    ssh <YOUR-RPI-USERNAME>@<YOUR-IP-ADDRESS>
+    ```
+    Replacing `<YOUR-RPI-USERNAME>` & `<YOUR-IP-ADDRESS>` with the username you set when setting up the Raspberry Pi and the IP address you took note of in the previous step.
+You may be prompted for your password if you created one when setting up your Raspberry Pi.

 3. Start the Visiomode server by running the following command: